ChrEbert/JS-Webshop-Simu/README.md

 _No fixed order_

--[ ]Create a category all, to display all available cartypes -[ ]Integrate a drop down list for selecting categories
+-[ ] Create a category all, to display all available cartypes -[ ] Integrate a drop down list for selecting categories